Head west on Highway 2 for hiking, fishing, and outdoor escapes across North Dakota.

 Get caffeinated and take a hike

 Stop by The Station: Urban Gourmet to order delicious coffee and breakfast to sip and savor.
-Then grab your sneakers, hiking boots, or bike and head to Bison Plant Trail, a beautiful 2.3-mile loop located on the outskirts of Minot along HWY 52.
-This trail takes just over an hour to complete on foot and dogs are welcome on a leash
+Then grab your sneakers, hiking boots, or bike and head to Bison Plant Trail, a beautiful 2.3-mile loop located on the outskirts of Minot along Hwy 52.
+This trail takes just over an hour to complete on foot and dogs are welcome on a leash.

 Cool off in the water